All Thyroid Lab Tests: The Full Panel & Follow Up Panel

 This may not be the best idea because newer studies have shown that people with normal thyroid function tend to have a TSH close to 2.0 (12).

-And even other studies have shown that perhaps a more normal TSH is closer to 1.0 (13).
+Other studies have shown that perhaps a more normal TSH is closer to 1.0 (13).

 Another important factor to consider is the difference between a normal TSH in a person with a healthy thyroid and a “normal” TSH level in a hypothyroid patient that has been achieved with thyroid hormone replacement therapy.